Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Literature Review

 We conducted the search on \textbf{Scopus}, chosen for its extensive coverage of peer-reviewed publications and inclusion of some preprints.
+Specifically, we limited our search to studies published between Jan.
+2022 and Dec.
+2025, as the majority of studies in code generation prior to 2022 were based on traditional approaches rather than LLMs, which gained major traction with the release of ChatGPT in late 2022.
 Our search query was formulated in two stages.
 First, we identified three core concepts: (1) LLMs, (2) code generation, and (3) software quality.
-Next, we broadened each concept using closely related terms to maximize recall while maintaining precision.
-For example, for \textit{LLMs}, we included terms like `AI' and `artificial intelligence'; for \textit{quality}, we included `performance' and `nonfunctional'. \tcbset{colback=gray!20, colframe=black, width=\columnwidth, boxrule=0.3mm}
+Next, we broadened the first and third concepts using closely related terms to maximize recall while maintaining precision.
+For example, for \textit{LLMs}, we included terms like `AI' and `artificial intelligence'; for \textit{quality}, we included `performance' and `non-functional'.
+To ensure the included papers focus on code generation, we kept `code generation' unchanged.